undercontr/GarantiBBVA-POS-CSharp/README.md

 result variable contains the XML data from GarantiBBVA provision post.

 # Essentials:
-For production pos.Mode should be "PROD" and pos.TerminalID, pos.MerchandID, pos.ProvUserID, pos.ProvUserPassword and pos.SecureKey properties must be set before the pos.Pay() method runs.
+For production pos.Mode should be "PROD" and below properties must be set before the pos.Pay() method runs:
++ pos.TerminalID
++ pos.MerchandID
++ pos.ProvUserID
++ pos.ProvUserPassword
++ pos.SecureKey

 # Bin Query:
 ```pos.BINQuery(string cardNumber)``` method makes a bin query for the provided card.
 Method takes one parameter and it should be the first 6 digits of the card.
 It will return a JObject and it contains: